hashicorp/design-system/website/docs/patterns/multi-select-patterns/partials/guidelines/guidelines.md

 ## Bulk selection

-Use bulk selection to highlight additional, more complex methods of selecting rows in a Table.
-This type of selection should be global in scope, meaning that all results in the data set are affected, even those outside of the current view.
-Consolidate these functions in a Dropdown List paired with bulk actions.
+Bulk selection is global in scope, meaning that all results in the data set are affected, even those outside of the current view.
+Consolidate these functions in a Dropdown paired with bulk actions.

-Some common examples of bulk selection include:
+Examples of bulk selection include:

 - **Select all:** select all of the results in a data set.
 - **Deselect all/reset selection:** take the current selected results and deselect them.